boostmeister12324535664/Computer-Science-1-Archive/README.md

 ## instructions

-to download files, navigate to the folder/directory you wanna download and copy the whole url in the search bar
+to download files, click on the folder/directory you wanna download and copy the whole url in the search bar

 then go to https://download-directory.github.io/ and paste the url